-refer to Section 3 to be sure which services 1 1 Benefit Description You pay Inpatient hospital High Option Standard Option Room and board, such as \$500 per admission (limited to \$750 per admission Ward, semiprivate, or intensive care accommodations T CODAYS DELIANININ DEL VEALT Note: The admission copay applies to all hospital General nursing care confinements separated by 90 Meals and special diets days.
-Physical Rehabilitation Care the physician's cha surgery.
-See Section information on cop Note: There is a \$150 copay for the physician's charge for Note: Physical rehabilitation care is covered for 60 days per member per year surgery.
-See Section 5(b) for information on copays that apply to the physician's charges Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate. apply to the physician's charges Other hospital services and supplies, such as: Nothing Nothing Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests and X-rays Administration of blood and blood products Blood or blood plasma if not donated or replaced 1 Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Take-home items Medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home
+Benefit Description You pay Inpatient hospital High Option Standard Option Room and board, such as \$500 per admission (limited to \$750 per admission Ward, semiprivate, or intensive care accommodations one copay per person or three copays per family, per year) Note: The admission copay applies to all hospital General nursing care confinements separated by 90 Meals and special diets days.
+Physical Rehabilitation Care Note: There is a \$150 copay for the physician's charge for Note: Physical rehabilitation care is covered for 60 days per member per year surgery.
+See Section 5(b) for information on copays that Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate. apply to the physician's charges Other hospital services and supplies, such as: Nothing Nothing Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests and X-rays Administration of blood and blood products Blood or blood plasma if not donated or replaced Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Take-home items Medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home